List of Iron Chef America episodes: Season 4: 2007

 First aired on Food Network Canada on February 11, 2007.

 Lynn Crawford is the first Canadian woman to compete in Kitchen Stadium.
 She is a Food Network Canada personality as part of the series Restaurant Makeover.

 This episode featured a guest mixologist paired with each competing chef.
 The mixologists were required to prepare a drink to accompany each dish that also highlighted the secret ingredient.
 The drinks were judged on a 10-point scale (6 for taste, two each for presentation and creativity) which was added to the chef's score for the final score, thus giving a total possible score of 90 points per team.

 Consisted of bacon, various breads, chicken eggs, maple syrup, orange juice, and pork sausage.

 Chosen to highlight grilling as a cooking method as part of Food Network's "Grillin' & Chillin'" Week.
+Peter Kelly’s brother James served as one of his sous chefs.